NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 We will start with the homework of the last time:

 * Prepared questions
-* script with mothur commands
+* script with mothur commands [How to extract commands from logfile](extract_from_logfile.md)
-* slurm script to run the mothur on abel
+* slurm script to run the mothur on abel [A slurm script to run mothur](run_mothur.md)

 After that we will start with diversity analysis using mothur.
-Today we focus on alpha diversity and how to vizualize community evenness using R-studio.
+Today, we focus on alpha diversity and calculate the rarefaction curves as well as several alpha diversity estimators.

+The commands we used: [20180226 MiSeq SOP commands](20180226_MiSeq_SOP commands.md)

+`Note!` that the summary.single command in this file uses the `final.shared` file and not the `final.0.03.subsample.shared`file.
+This gives a better calculation of the standard deviation for the invsimpson index, as well as the other estimators.

+### homework

+* Clean up the file `commands_edit.txt`and test it on your biolinux machine to see it works correctly.
+*  When the file is clean and works, then upload it to abel using rsync.
+*  Next make sure all files needed for the MiSeq_SOP (Silva, rdp, fastq files) are present on abel
+*  When complete, then run the slurm script we created to run mothur using the abel cluster.

 **Recommended literature**